 - Camera focus

-While the director makes key decisions regarding the camera, the cinematographer actually makes it happen.
-One of the major considerations for cinematographers is exposure — the art of manipulating the camera settings to get the desired look of the image.
+While the director may make key decisions regarding the camera, the cinematographer makes them happen.
+One of the major considerations for cinematographers is exposure — the art of manipulating camera settings to get the desired look of an image.
+Of course, lighting technicians and camera operators play an important role too.

 Before we dive into the nuts and bolts of cinematography, make sure to download our FREE Ebook on The Exposure Triangle to establish a foundation that all of cinematography is based on.